erikandersson96/portfolio-project-four/README.md

 ---
 ## How To Navigate The Website

 This website consists of a navbar on top, with the `logo, about, register, login, add recipe` for both first time visitors or user's that has an account.
 But `Add recipe` will only be available to use for user's which are logged in otherwise a message will appear which tells the visitor to `register or login`.
+`My favorites` will only be displayed for authenticated users.

 A first time visitor or user will find all of the recipes listed on the start page, the recipes are listed with `pagination` of 6.
 So more then 6 recipes will then be displayed on a `"new page"` which can be accessed by a `Next` button, on the new page there will be a `Previous` button.

 If a visitor or user selects a specific recipe to click on they will be directed to a page that hold the recipe details.
 The only difference in design of this page is if the visitor/user is authenticated and then a `Edit and Delete recipe` button will appear for user's who added their recipe.